Truth #52 – It’s hard to remember they’re sick

 We’re hypersensitive about food.
 Gone are the days where we can host a hotdog and chocolate cake party to 6 year-olds without a hitch.
 Consequences from that type of shindig may include your child losing a friend!
 Best case scenario, the team of moms will toss your name in shit the very next day.

 I’m sure we’ve all had play-dates where it becomes awkward.
 The hosting mom will reluctantly hand over a ‘treat’ to keep their kid happy, subsequently offering one to your child.
 Now what?
 To be polite and accept the ‘treat’ for our child as well?
-Or the riskier option, to decline the tasty time bomb and risk looking like a too-good snot with the kid who then throws a tantrum because they’re missing out!
+Or the riskier option, to decline the tasty time bomb and risk looking like a too-good snot with the kid who throws a tantrum because they’re missing out!

 The Mother Truth is that we do what works for us and our kids.
 The attempt at making our kids get excited about quinoa and wild rice is hard enough, we don’t need judgment from other moms who may have landed a good eater.
 There is no doubt that we have to try our damnedest to introduce the healthiest option at our dinner tables because when our kids are out of our kitchens, they’ll have plenty of temptations at their fingertips.
 We have no control over when they will swap lunches!
 It’s true that we’re hypersensitive, let’s just try our best not to be judgmental in the company of other moms, because girlfriend, your plate of pasta is no better than my chicken fingers!